 To file a claim after an account holder's death, here is what Kraken requires:

-Processing timelines at Kraken: Varies; depends on documentation completeness and compliance review volume.
+Processing timelines at Kraken: Kraken publishes no service-level timeline for deceased-client claims; the Compliance team responds through the claim form after review.
+Expect the probate step to dominate — Kraken will not release an individual account without court documentation appointing a representative.
 Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.

 No. Kraken does not offer POD or TOD beneficiary designations on any individual account type — including spot, margin, futures, staking, equities, and Flexline accounts.
 Upon death, assets in individual Kraken accounts pass through the estate and require probate court authorization before an estate representative can access them.
 The only way to hold Kraken crypto assets outside of the probate estate is to open a separate Kraken business account titled to a revocable living trust.